joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 * We matching the `/pets` route, which renders the `Pets` component.
 * Inside the `Pets` component, we match the `/pets/:id` route, calling the `renderPet` function.
 * This function gets the pet's id via `props.match.params`, fetches the `pet` object via the `petAPI`, and renders the `Pet` component.
-* The `Pet` componet displays headers with the pet's name and species.
+* The `Pet` component displays headers with the pet's name and species.